canglade/PWIL/README.md

 Execute the script named "Install.bat"
-Now you will need to setup your MongoDb folder in the file server_launcher/mongodblaunch And finally launch the script "Launch.bat", PWIL will automaticly be opened in your favorite browser
+Now you will need to setup your MongoDb folder in the file server_launcher/mongodblaunch and finally launch the script "Launch.bat", PWIL will automaticly be opened in your favorite browser

 ## Build & development